 The inspections are well worth your peace of mind knowing that everything has been checked and that an independent, qualified person has verified the work of your contractor.
 As a side note, this also makes your insurance company very happy.
 Under certain circumstances if you do renovations without a permit and inspections you could have issues and no one wants to go there.

 * A quick note about engineer reports.
 During the application for the building permit the City may require engineer reports on specific areas of construction.
 As your contractor we will tell you in advance when they are required and when they might ask for one.
 Steel beam sizes, floor framing, roof trusses, type of ground support, special connection details are just some of the types of things that need an engineer.
 Also, when on site the inspector can, at their discretion, ask for an engineer report if they feel it is warranted.
 We usually know when there is a risk for this in advance and will either already have the report done or arrange for it at the time.

-As you can see, Building Permits add considerable peace of mind to you during and after your renovation project.
-They add work to your contractor, but you should always obtain one if you are undertaking a renovation where a permit would apply.
+As you can see, building permits add considerable peace of mind during and after your renovation project.
+You should always obtain one if you are undertaking a renovation where a permit would apply.

 Copperstone Kitchens has an experienced renovation and construction team that delivers safe, high-quality results.
 We’ll help with your project from start to finish, making the process as easy and stress-free as possible.